-The Florida Department of Health in Orange County (DOH-Orange) recognizes July 28, 2019 as World Hepatitis Day.
-The annual observance seeks to increase the awareness and understanding of viral hepatitis as a major global health threat.
+ORLANDO, FL – World Hepatitis Day is July 28, 2021 and the Florida Department of Health in Orange County seeks to increase the awareness and understanding of viral hepatitis as a major global health threat.

 Hepatitis is characterized by inflammation of the liver.
 Hepatitis A, B, and C are the most common types of viral hepatitis in the United States.
 Symptoms of hepatitis, if they are present, include nausea, fever, weakness, loss of appetite and jaundice.
 Hepatitis A is transmitted by eating food or drinking water that has been contaminated with human waste (feces).
 Hepatitis B is spread through contact with the blood or body fluids of an infected person.
 Hepatitis C is usually spread through contact with blood containing the virus.
 There is no vaccine for hepatitis C (HCV).

-The goal of the DOH-Orange Hepatitis Prevention and Control Program is to reduce hepatitis cases among residents and visitors of Orange County.
+The goal of the Florida Department of Health in Orange County Hepatitis Prevention and Control Program is to reduce hepatitis cases among residents and visitors of Orange County.
 The program provides free Hepatitis vaccines and testing for high risk populations.
 In addition, it provides education, screening, counseling, and follow-up referrals.
-For more information on the program or schedule an appointment, please call 407-723-5054.
+For more information on the Department’s Hepatitis Prevention Program or schedule an appointment, please call 407-723-5054.